7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 ### Reuse

-By default, acquiring a container resource does not always result in a fresh container.
+By default, acquiring a container resource does not always start a fresh container.
 Likewise, on releasing the resource the container will not be destroyed.
 When a container resource is acquired the docker system is inspected to determine if an appropriate container is already executing.
 If a matching container is already running this container is referenced by the